ZhengQY421/CS-1332-Study-Guide/Study Guide.md

 1. PreOrder: visit node first before descendants.
 Node - Left - Right
 2. PostOrder - visit descendant before node.
 Left-Right-Node
 3. LevelOrder - visit each node on each level in left to right fashion
+4. InOrder - visit the left child first, then the node, then the right child.
+Left-Node-Right.

 ### Binary Trees:
 - Has the following properties: